JoeMrCoffee/NextCloudDockerCompose/README.md

  - Force Maria DB version 10.5 because some of the newer versions (10.6) have certain incompatibilities
    References: https://github.com/nextcloud/docker/issues/1492 , https://help.nextcloud.com/t/mariadb-upgrade-from-10-5-11-to-10-6-causes-internal-server-error/120585

+## NEW Options - 11/23
+I created a few new options for the Docker Compose files - one with Redis which helps improve performance, and another file which will create and apply a self-signed SSL certificate for the Nextcloud container.
+The docker-compose-ssl.yml file requires that the additional Dockerfile be present in the same directory of the docker-compose-ssl.yml file on start up.
+The other 2 docker-compose files do NOT require the Dockerfile.

 ## Getting started:
 This file should be first modified with the desired local folder/directory under the volumes sections.
 The database password can also be modified to the desired password.